Tommi2Day/pwcli/README.md

 Aliases:
   setpass, change-password

-Flags:
+FFlags:
-  -h, --help                  help for setpass
+  -g, --generate                   generate a new password (alternative to be prompted) -h, --help                       help for setpass -n, --new-password string        new_password to set or use Env LDAP_NEW_PASSWORD or be prompted
-  -n, --new-password string   new_password to set or use Env LDAP_NEW_PASSWORD
+      --password_profiles string   filename for loading password profile sets --profile string             set profile string as numbers of 'Length Upper Lower Digits Special FirstIsCharFlag(0/1)' --profileset string          set profile to existing named profile set

 #-------------------------------------
 pwcli ldap show --help
 This command shows the attributes off the own User(Bind User) or